Jamesscott34/ServiceAppJava/README.md

 Contracts Creation: Enables users to create contracts by entering details like account name, address, contact information, site name, visits per year, and price per quarter.
 Save Contracts: Contracts are saved as text files in a folder named "contracts" with each file named after the site name.
 How to Use

-Running the Application:
+# Running the Application:

 Compile the Java files and run the Login.java file to start the application.
 Ensure the required libraries are accessible (e.g., Swing, AWT).
 Login:

-Use the provided username and password to log in as an admin or a regular user.
+Use the provided username and password to log in as an admin or a regular user. can signup details are saved username and password

-Main Window:
+# Main Window:

 After logging in,
 the main window provides access to different functionalities:

 Contract Creation: Click the "Contracts" button to create new contracts.

 Reports: Provides reporting functionalities.

 Maps: Opens a map view.

 Pest Control: Manages pest-related functionalities.

 Email: Opens an email window.

-Create Contracts:
+# Create Contracts:

 Click on the "Contracts" button on the main window to input contract details:
 Account Name